keystonejs/keystone/docs/pages/docs/fields/relationship.md

   - `inlineCreate` (default: `null`): If not `null`, an object of the form `{ fields: [...] }`, where `fields` is a list of field paths from the related list should be provided.
 An inline `Create` button will be included in the cards allowing a new related item to be created based on the configured field paths.
   - `inlineEdit` (default: `null`): If not `null`, an object of the form `{ fields: [...] }`, where `fields` is a list of field paths from the related list should be provided.
 An `Edit` button will be included in each card, allowing the configured fields to be edited for each related item.
   - `inlineConnect` (default: `false`): If `true`, an inline `Link existing item` button will be present, allowing existing items of the related list to be connected in this field.
+{% if $nextRelease %}
+  Alternatively this can be an object with the properties:
+	- `labelField`: The field path from the related list to use for item labels in select.
+Defaults to the `labelField` configured on the related list.
+	- `searchFields`: The fields used by the UI to search for this item, in context of this relationship field.
+Defaults to `searchFields` configured on the related list.
+{% /if %}
 - `ui.displayMode === 'count'` only supports `many` relationships

 ```typescript